gordonwatts/PythiaPackaging/README.md

 4. In the project "Debug" settings, add the environment variable definition: "PYTHIA8DATA=$(TargetDir)\Pythia8Data"
 5. Run!

+The nuget package can be found here: https://www.nuget.org/packages/Pythia8/

 Building a new set of NuGet packages
 ====================================